zareef92/Blockchain-Projects/README.md

       2. If the service relayed by producer meets the terms of the agreement, in which case status further changes to "Valid", or if not, status changes to "Invalid"

 - Service Validation Component
-  - Producer Account Balance: Producer's account balance - this is a dynamic variable that is updated with net remuneration (the net of rewards - penalties are added to the balance) every time a service instance is delivered and the "check contract" function is triggered
+  - Producer Account Balance: Dynamic variable that is updated with net remuneration (the net of rewards - penalties are added to the balance) every time a service instance is delivered and the "check contract" function is triggered
-  - Consumer Account Balance: Consumer's account balance - this is a dynamic variable that is updated with net remuneration (the net of rewards - penalties is deducted from the balance) every time a service instance is delivered and the "check contract" function is triggered
+  - Consumer Account Balance:  Dynamic variable that is updated with net remuneration (the net of rewards - penalties is deducted from the balance) every time a service instance is delivered and the "check contract" function is triggered

 ### Functions:
 - Sign Contract: Allows Data Producer and Data Consumer to endorse the terms codified in contract with their digital signature (in particular, data service expected, contractual dates, rewards and penalties)